drandreas/zephyr-tpm2-poc/README.md

 # Proof of Concept: Zepher TPM2 Software Stack

 ## Overview
-This repo will demonstrates the use of a TPM 2.0 for server authentication on [Zephyr](https://www.zephyrproject.org).
+This repo demonstrates the use of a TPM 2.0 for server authentication on [Zephyr](https://www.zephyrproject.org).
 The PoC is implemented on top of the Enhanced System API (ESAPI), since the Feature API (FAPI) adds additional dependencies to JSON-C and OpenSSL.
 Moreover, the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) are also implemented on top of ESAPI, therefore the ESAPI is sufficient.

+The main has 2 code path.
+This first will generate an CSR on every boot.
+The second will launch an TLS 1.2 echo server on port 4433 (IPv6).

 ## Hardware Requirements
-The driver works with MCU that have SPI drivers that honor `SPI_HOLD_ON_CS` and `SPI_LOCK_ON` only.
+The driver works with MCUs that have SPI drivers that honor `SPI_HOLD_ON_CS` and `SPI_LOCK_ON` only.
 If the hardware IP block does not support `SPI_HOLD_ON_CS` it is recommendet to use gpio-cs control.